 To further complicate matters, some kids “carry” the strep germ in their throats but never develop the disease (no sore throat or illness symptoms).
 These kids will test positive for strep but do not require treatment.
-This is why we do not routinely check kids for strep throat unless they have symptoms of strep throat.
+This is why we do not routinely check kids for strep throat unless they have the typical symptoms.
 Antibiotics come with their own risk of side effects so we want use them only when absolutely necessary.

 My child was treated for strep throat.
 We finished the antibiotic.
 Three days later his sore throat is back.
 Why did this happen?

 Most likely, your child contracted a new illness.
 The illness may or may not be strep again.
-Often the new sore throat is the viral-cold-of the day starting up.
+Often the new sore throat is the viral-cold-of-the-day starting up.
 If your pediatrician determines that the sore throat is from strep, the most common reason for getting two episodes of strep throat close together is that your child contracted the germ again (usually from a classmate).
 It’s not that the antibiotic did not work.
-It’s just bad luck that your child got strep throat again.
+It’s just bad luck that your child got it again.
 Your child’s doctor can use the same antibiotic to treat the second strep or may opt to use a different one.

 Fortunately, strep throat has not shown much, if any, resistance to standard antibiotic therapy.
-The reason that we treat children (and adults) for a full course of antibiotic is that this duration is known to prevent some of the complications of strep throat.
+The reason that we treat children (and adults) for a full course of antibiotic is that this duration helps prevent complications.
 You should give your child the complete course of antibiotic her health care provider prescribes, even if she feels better part way through the treatment.
 In addition to treating with antibiotic, be sure to provide pain medicine such as acetaminophen (eg. Tylenol) or ibuprofen (eg. Motrin or Advil).
 Here are more suggestions to treating sore throat pain.
 Good news: after 12 to 24 hours after the first dose of antibiotic, your child is no longer contagious.
-If they feel better, they care return to school after this time.
+If they feel better, they can return to school after this time.